LOW DOSE COMMITMENTAdministing the lowest dose possible - always.

 Both our radiologists and technologists have taken the appropriate pledges to Image Wisely (adults), Image Gently (children), Pause and Pulse (fluoroscopy), and Step Lightly (interventional radiology).
 These initiatives of the ACR and the Radiological Society of North America promote radiation protection in the imaging of adults and children.
 We also follow radiation safety practices known as ALARA (keeping radiation “as low as reasonably achievable”).
 ALARA is not simply a phrase to us, but rather a work principle and mindset that leads to a culture of professional excellence.

-Radiologist oversight and individual protocols optimize CT exams and radiation dose
+Radiologist oversight, individual protocols optimize CT exams and radiation dose